 - Gender, Race, Class and the City

 - Politics of Sexual Orientation and Gender Identity

-Certificates are awarded only at the time of completion of the bachelor's degree and cannot be awarded either as a standalone program of study or after completion of the first bachelor's degree.
+Certificates are awarded with the bachelor's degree.
+This certificate cannot be earned as a stand-alone program of study or after completion of the first bachelor's degree.

 Related Graduate Degrees

-Take your learning experiences beyond the classroom and gain professional knowledge with the Fieldwork in Women’s Studies course.
-In this course, you’ll collaborate with faculty to identify an internship within a social advocacy agency aligned to your field of interest.
+Take your learning experiences beyond the classroom and gain professional knowledge with the Field Work course.
+In this course, you’ll collaborate with faculty to identify an internship within a social advocacy organization aligned to your field of interest.
 A minimum of 7.5 hours per week is required for completion of the course, along with a final paper or project.